arcana-lab/noelleGym/README.md

 A few SPEC CPU2017 benchmarks are evaluated for this set of experiments/results (omnetpp_r, perlbench_r, x264_r, blender_r, parest_r).
 Warning: each of these benchmarks will take several days to compile and run for all configurations required by the NOELLE paper (total of 12 days).

-To generate the SUBMISSION results, then first generate MINIMAL, and then do the following:
+To generate the SUBMISSION results, first generate MINIMAL, and then do the following:
 ```
 cd CGO_2022_artifact_evaluation ;
 unset NOELLE_FINAL ;